History of Wollondilly Leisure Centre

 Ahead of the Times

 Looking at the photos above from the 1960’s, one of the first thoughts that comes to mind is they built the pool in the middle of nowhere.
 There are few houses and the scenery is dominated by open farmland.
-Planning foresight begins to make sence once you zoom out and see the pool is located centrally between the primary townships of the time, Picton, Tahmoor & Thirlmere.
+Planning foresight begins to fall into place once you zoom out and see the pool is located centrally between the primary townships of, Picton, Tahmoor & Thirlmere.

 With Picton High (established in 1958) a short walk away and the growing population, it would not be long before the surrounding farmland was replaced with quarter ache home sites.